The Best Bridal Stores in Toronto

 What this Orfus Road outlet lacks in ambiance, it makes up in service and savings.
 All dresses in the enormous showroom retail for $299, no matter the original price tag.
 At this price point, it’s no wonder the outlet attracts brides from across the country.
 More »

 From conception to completion, Lea Ann Belter’s custom gowns are a Toronto affair.
-The Queen East designer fashions light, romantic pieces with sumptuous details.
+The East Chinatown designer fashions light, romantic pieces with sumptuous details.
 Average gowns cost $2,000-$5,000.
 More »

 Nina Duong offers high-end gowns without attitude.
 The charming, third-generation designer fashions exquisite gowns to fit any frame.
 Size tens are the standard, but teeny tiny and plus size brides need not fret - Nina Duong has your dress.
 Look for sample sales in fall and winter.
 Custom-made gowns are $1500-$5000+ More »

 Ferre Sposa carries big names like Alfred Sung, Lesposa, Sophia Tolli and Anjolique, but also creates custom dresses from their own line of pure silk tops and skirts.
 Relaxed salespeople and unlimited alterations ensure you leave with a dress you love.
 Clearance dresses from $299, special orders $600-$4000.
 More »

 Princess brides, rejoice.
 Dina Alonzi’s high-service salon admits one-bride-at-a-time, ensuring you will always be the leading lady.
 Lush change rooms with double mirrors, Persian rugs and chaise lounges help you nestle into Alonzi’s enviable selection of luscious couture.
 Gowns are $2000+.
 More »